zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 * Embedding quality in to the overall engineering process and product it self to reduce disruption and wait time
 * Managers motivating and protecting teams from disruption as much as possible to reduce task and disruption time

 Just like Manufacturing that has gone through a lean revolution, Craft Production will go through it too.
 It will eventually converge us to some scientifically proven non vague standard that will become accepted.
-It might be, that what will stop the Agile debate is putting Lead and Cycle Time at the front and center.
+It might be, that what will stop the Agile debate is putting Lead and Cycle Time at the front and center of your organisation does.
 In this world Figure 8 seems to the optimal model:

 ![](img/agileteam.jpeg)